To reinforce our team in Lausanne, Switzerland, we are seeking a Postdoctoral.

 Type of contract

-The finer details of each research project can be defined together with Prof. Kutalik depending on the main interests and competencies of the Postdoc and ongoing opportunities in the lab.
-Most of his/her time will be dedicated to research.
-The University of Lausanne has a strong training record and a minor contribution to teaching is thus expected, including the possibility of supervising master’s students.
+The details of the research project will be defined between the postdoc and group leader.
+Most of her/his time will be dedicated to research, but a contribution to teaching is expected, including the possibility of supervising master students.
+The job description stipulates:

 How to apply